Without Specialisation – Master of Business Administration

 Work experience

-The work experience requirement ensures that you are able to contribute significantly to group discussions and debates from a position of experience and knowledge.
-Consequently, if you do not have such experience you are unlikely to be considered for entry.
+The work experience requirement ensures that you can contribute effectively and participate from a position of experience and knowledge.
+This means that when you have fewer than the required 3 years of work experience, we are unlikely to consider you for this MBA.

 English language requirements